How to find Philadelphia's purse-web spider

 Purse-webs are camouflaged with bits of dirt, leaves and moss to blend in and match their suroundings.
 They do that very well indeed!
-But with some experience you can learn to spot webs at the base of trees from 30 ft away and amaze your friends.
+But with a little experience you can learn to spot webs at the base of trees from 30 ft away and amaze your friends.

 Detect different species?

-Third - Look for gossamer in the spring.
+Look for gossamer in the spring!

 Well, this isn't actually searching for purse-webs, but it works.
 In mid-March into early April if you see lots of silk spread over vegetation and also spot spiderlings, check to see if they look like little tarantulas.
 If so, look around nearby for purse-webs.

 The transient silk from a mass of dispersing spiderlings can be easier to see than a hidden purse-web.
 At Tyler Arboretum in Media, PA, the annual emergence event begins sometime in March or April every year, depending on weather, and can last for a few weeks of uneven spiderling activity, mostly in the morning hours.
 The visual gossamer effect they produce is sometimes dramatic and in other years the silk is hardly visible, and in either case it disappears over a few days.
 It's worth taking a closer look if you happen to notice silk tents or sheets on vegetation in the spring.